Bremen Hauptbahnhof: History

 Bremen's first train station was opened in 1847 on the site of today's station, on the line to Hanover.
 Later, lines leading to Vegesack (Bremen-Vegesack–Bremen line), Bremerhaven (then Wesermünde, Bremen–Bremerhaven line), Oldenburg and Uelzen (Uelzen–Langwedel railway) were connected to the station.
 In 1870, the Köln-Mindener Eisenbahn, opening its Wanne-Eickel–Hamburg line (Rollbahn), built another station some hundred metres north of the old station, since the old station could not cope with the additional Rollbahn traffic.
 Eventually, it was decided that a single station would be better, and so today's station was built from 1886 to 1891 after plans by Hubert Stier, with sculptures by Diedrich Samuel Kropp and Carl Dopmeyer.
 In 1907, additional tracks were added.
 Whilst the station hall has been remodeled several times due to war damage and modernisation, its basic outline still resembles the original 1880s building.

 The station hall was thoroughly renovated in the late 1990s and early 2000s, merging the two formerly separated passenger tunnels into a single concourse.
 Since 1973, it is protected by the monument protection act.
 The station's platforms, however, were only partially renovated, but are expected to be refurbished from 2008 on for €12.6 million.

 While the station enjoyed a great reputation throughout much of its history, when Consumer Choice Center ranked Europe's top 50 railway stations in 2022, Bremen Hauptbahnhof ranked last.

 Rail services

-The following services currently call at the station:
+In the 2026 timetable, the following services stop at the station: